-This paper analysed relevant research from around the world and pooled the results of 250 studies.
+This paper analyzed relevant research from around the world and pooled the results of 250 studies.
 A total of 3168 post-menopausal women with HR+ breast cancer were included in this analysis.
 Progression-free survival (PFS – survival after cancer treatment without any signs or symptoms) was measured and compared between treatments.

 The study concluded that there was no difference seen in PFS between the women who took aromatase inhibitors and the women who took fulvestrant.
 The authors found that the women who took a higher dose of fulvestrant (500mg) had longer PFS compared to those who took the aromatase inhibitors.

 Hot flushes and joint pain were seen with fulvestrant in 156 of the studies and with aromatase inhibitors in 164 studies.
-Low red blood cells (anaemia) was seen with fulvestrant in 23 studies and aromatase inhibitors in 33 studies.
+Low red blood cells (anemia) was seen with fulvestrant in 23 studies and aromatase inhibitors in 33 studies.